 The input you receive from mystery shoppers can be used in tandem with other improvement solutions.
 For example, vAuto recommended that automobile sellers monitor how their staff members present discounts.
 The source said that many salespeople will immediately offer a discount as soon as price becomes the topic of conversation.
 By highlighting other sales tactics, offering a discount moves down on the list of responses, thus decreasing the amount of overall discounts.

-Jim Bell, a national sales executive writing for DrivingSales, noted that it's important to review product knowledge with your staff members regularly.
+It is also important to review product knowledge with your staff members regularly.
 This strategy is especially useful when your dealership receives new models.
 Using mystery shoppers is an excellent way to test this knowledge.
 Are your salespeople touching on the right selling points during their conversations with customers?
 Shopper surveys make it easy to find out.